chussong/virasoro/README.md

 35 1 3 0 1000
 would run the program twice, once with c=30 and once with c=35.
 Parameters can be separated by single spaces, commas, or semicolons.
 Multiple runs can be described in a batch using Mathematica-like syntax: for instance, the following line:
 {26,34,2} 1 3 {0,5,1} 1000
 would expand to running with hp=0,1,2,3,4,5 for each of c=26,28,30,32,34, a total of 30 order-1000 runs.
 This would most likely finish in under an hour.
 The program automatically combines runs which differ only in hp and/or qmax in order to save time.
+It's also possible to specify parameters in terms of others, which is quite useful for batch runs.
+For example, if you wanted to do a lot of runs with hl = c/25 and hh = c/11, you could just write the following:
+{26, 34, 0.2} c/25 c/11 0 1000
+This is still not very robust, so you have to be careful: the parameters must be immediately followed or preceded by an explicit operation, so c/25 and 25\*c are legal but c / 25 and 25c are not.
+Parameters can also only be defined relative to those which appear to their left, so hh can be set to 2.3\*hl but hl can not be set to hh/2.3. +, -, \*, and / are supported.

 There are two known seemingly-plausible input categories which will cause the program to fail.
 First, c between 1 and 25 will result in a complex b^2, which it currently can not handle.
 Second, if b^2 or 1/b^2 is a rational number with relatively small numerator or denominator, it will cause the internal Hmn to diverge.
 If such a c is detected, the maxOrder will automatically be adjusted down to the highest safe value (actually, it's often adjusted lower than this because I'm overcounting something, but it should be safe at any rate).